Birds of Prey review: Harley Quinn gets the joyous DC adventure she deserves

 That's probably for the best though.
 Harley Quinn's first adventure as a headliner is among the DC Extended Universe's finest movies so far, and didn't need the shadow of the Bat looming over it any more than it needed Joker.
 By the time Birds of Prey reaches its spectacular finale, Harley is well and truly emancipated.

-If you're looking for more Birds of Prey reviews, check out our sister sites GameSpot and Comicbook.com.
+If you're looking for more Birds of Prey, check out our postcredits explainer and interview with Rosie Perez and Christina Hodson.
+For more reviews, see our Spanish version, as well those from CNET sister sites GameSpot and Comicbook.com.

 Originally published Feb.
 5.